Table of Contents

 Thomas Denny’s modern stained glass art

-I automatically recognised this alternative stained glass window from my adventures the previous summer finding Harry Potter filming locations at Gloucester Cathedral.
+I recognised this alternative stained glass window from my adventures the previous summer finding Harry Potter filming locations at Gloucester Cathedral.
 As well as the movie locations, I’d been impressed with the Cathedral’s stained glass art by British artist, Thomas Denny.

 His modern approach to stained glass may not suit everyone’s tastes but I think it’s a brilliant take on a traditional craft.
 He completed this window in 1995, just a few years after his larger Gloucester Cathedral ones.